PatrickM320/Length-Converter-/README.md

 I put the Length converter application in googles lighthouse tool and it came back with a  score of 100, therefore showing it meets accessibility requirements which is was always a major focus in the development.
 This shows the apps ease of use and durability, it also adheres to the standards of the pharmaceutical industry with a high accessibility.
 With a 100 score for performance implies the importance of the focus on the efforts in the rapid loading times we worked on.
 As well as the maximum score for not only these 2 but the high best practice score shows how this app the resource allocation in our sprints were effective to reach such a high score.
 However, the lowest score here being 90 for the applications SEO means that the app is efficient for search engines, meaning that it will be easily accesses and the design is consistent with devices.

+## Evaluation

+The Length converter application was designed for the pharmaceutical industry to use in particular the manufacturing and within the labs to help convert measurements for them quickly and easily.
+It provides this conversion of all 3 measurements of Inches, centimetres, and meters which it does successfully.
+The project of building the app was focused on its performance, accessibility, usability, and design.

+The Length converter was marked as 100/100 for the performance level highlighting its excellence in how fast the page loads, data handling and also how it manages users' experience on the app for a seamless experience.
+This all being proved by the Google Lighthouse tool with the highest score.
+For future improvements I would build the app for new iterations have different converters for different measurements, this could develop into an option of which 2 measurements through a drop-down or expand the already built app to showcase ore measurements on one page.
+This would help improve the work of the pharmaceutical industry to use this app globally bast practice within all areas of the pharmaceutical industry.